 How is the series structured?

-Each series consists of several seminar/workshop held over a two week period with each seminar/workshop typically lasting around 2 to 3 hours.
+Each series consists of several seminars/workshops held over a two-week period with each seminar/workshop typically lasting around 2 to 3 hours.
 The seminars/workshops are designed to be a mix of input from facilitator and opportunity for discussion/ networking with colleagues and always promise to be stimulating and thought-provoking for participants.

 Who should attend these workshops?

-These sessions are offered free of charge and are open to all CIT academic staff.
-Each session aspires to be relevant to both early career and experienced lecturers.
+These sessions are offered free of charge and are open to all MTU staff.
+Each session aspires to be relevant to both early career and experienced staff.